-If a Fund invests in equity securities of U.S. corporations, a portion of the Fund's ordinary income dividends may be eligible for the dividends-received deduction for corporations if the recipient otherwise qualifies for that deduction with respect to its holding of Fund shares.
+If the Fund invests in equity securities of U.S. corporations, a portion of the Fund's ordinary income dividends may be eligible for the dividends-received deduction for corporations if the recipient otherwise qualifies for that deduction with respect to its holding of Fund shares.
 Availability of the deduction for a particular corporate shareholder is subject to certain limitations.
-Since the investment income of the Bond Fund is generally derived from interest rather than dividends, no material portion of the dividends received from this Fund is expected to be eligible for the dividends-received deduction.
-The portion of any Fund's dividends that is derived from investments in foreign corporations will not qualify for such deduction.
+The portion of the Fund's dividends that is derived from investments in foreign corporations will not qualify for such deduction.